Logo Icon of River’s Bend Family Dental

 When getting fitted for a denture, there are multiple appointments to complete the process.

 Initial Consultation: Doctor Wimmergren will take a look at any teeth and/or jawbone structures to determine how healthy everything is and if full or partial dentures are the best option for you.
 When this is determined, the next step is to take dental impressions of any remaining teeth and gums.
-This may be done with a digital 3D scanner or traditionally with impressions depending on your specific needs.
+Depending on your specific needs, this may be done with a digital 3D scanner or traditionally with impressions.
 An accurate impression is critical to delivering you a denture that is designed to fit your mouth exactly.
 If any teeth need to be extracted, they may be done at the same time your denture will be delivered or you may need to wait for the gums to heal before another impression can be made.
-This will have been determined at your consultation appointment.
+The decision will be made during your consultation appointment.

 Full and Partial Dentures